Partnerships have been around a long time and are in the marketing arsenal of most large companies today. But are you getting the most out of them?

 Focus on the right selection factors

-It’s important to focus on the right factors when scoring prospective partnerships.
+It’s critical to focus on the right factors when scoring prospective partnerships.
 While the factors will vary depending on your company’s products or processes, here are a few examples of important criteria that apply to most:

 - Audience alignment: How well does the prospective partner’s audience line up with yours?
 Are you targeting startups but the other company serves more established businesses?
 Are you focused on the same industries?